EuroChinaConference/ECC2025/copyright/readme.md

 ## 🔁 Step 4: Coordination
 Kindly forward this message and the form to your corresponding author(s), collect all completed forms, and ensure they are submitted along with the final manuscript.

+## We kindly ask that you complete the copyright submission no later than September 28.
+22:00 CET +1.
 ---

 This Contributor Agreement is a legal requirement under copyright law and serves as additional protection for you as authors.
 We appreciate your cooperation in helping us move forward with the production of the book.